ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 If you receive Purple Screen of Diagnostics (PSOD) on an ESXi server, it might be caused by one of the following reasons.

 * A memory fault or error can cause a PSOD.
+   - Restart the server to clear the memory.
+   - If the problem persists, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

 * VMWare kernel issues
-   - Try restarting the server to resolve kernel issues.
+   - Restart the server to resolve kernel issues.
    - If the problem persists, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

-For more information, see this VMWare [technote](https://kb.vmware.com/s/article/1004250).
+   - For more information about VMWare kernel issues, see this VMWare [technote](https://kb.vmware.com/s/article/1004250).